Putin's next challenge for Russia: win back investors

 “The macroeconomic backdrop is rock solid - low debt, low unemployment, a balanced budget, a growing middle class.
 That looks phenomenal if you are sitting in Europe and looking east.”

-While Russia bulls and officials point to an improving economy and increasing foreign direct investment, skeptics say they want to see less talk and more action on privatizing state enterprises, stemming capital outflows and tackling corruption.
+While Russia bulls and officials point to an improving economy and increasing foreign direct investment, sceptics say they want to see less talk and more action on privatising state enterprises, stemming capital outflows and tackling corruption.

 They also want to see real progress on diversifying the energy-reliant economy.

-The government has said it wants to privatize a number of state-owned assets but that effort has stalled with sale of a stake in Russia’s Sberbank still awaited.
+The government has said it wants to privatise a number of state-owned assets but that effort has stalled with sale of a stake in Russia’s Sberbank still awaited.

 “In the aftermath of the election, I think people want confirmation that the new government will push ahead with liberal reforms, that will be the overriding demand from investors,” said Peter Westin, chief economist at Moscow brokerage Aton.